 Custody can’t be enforced by a cohabitation agreement.
 Issues around custody and or visitation have to be done in family court.

 If you and your partner get married, your cohabitation agreement no longer controls the financial things in your relationship.
-Instead, the rules that apply to all married couples will apply to you.
-Your cohabitation agreement could still be used to divide property you and your partner had before you got married.
+Instead, the rules that apply to all married couples apply to you.
+But your cohabitation agreement could still be used to divide property you and your partner had before you got married.